-GREAT THINGS HAPPENING
+GREAT THINGS HAPPENING IN DTC

 WSU Tri-Cities digital technology and culture students have the opportunity to shape their coursework around their passions and are given the tools to excel in their individual career paths.